How to move to Hawaii from the mainland: moving to Hawaii begins with adjusting your mainland mentality to the island lifestyle.

 The typical suburban mainland lifestyle isn’t the best fit on island.
 One of the best things to know before moving to Hawaii will be to assess your potential commute to work.
 Commuting takes on different attributes depending upon how you make your living.

 In Honolulu, commuting can be an even worse nightmare than on the mainland.
-Conversely, in the out islands, your commute may not exist in the traditional sense at all.
+Conversely, in the out islands, which have more of a small-town feel, your commute may not exist in the traditional sense at all.
 Some people cobble together their island lifestyle by working multiple part-time jobs.
 Many others work from home.
 It seems as though more flexible schedules are the norm, as opposed to 9 to 5.

 After moving to Hawaii, you learn to watch the water for what might be a good beach day.
 A fancy new car is just as affected by salt-water air and sand as one that isn’t so fancy.
 If you’re going to surf or do other water sports, you’ll want a vehicle that will haul your gear around with the least amount of hassle.
 This generally means some kind of truck, van or SUV.